RavanH/xml-sitemap-feed/readme.txt

 * BUGFIX: removed several PHP notices

 = 4.0.1 =

-* NEW: Dutch and French translations
+* Dutch and French translations
 * BUGFIX: Non public sites still have sitemap by default
 * BUGFIX: Invalid argument supplied for foreach() when all post types are off
 * BUGFIX: Wrong translation dir

 = 4.0.0 =

 * Moved to sitemap index and seperated post/page sitemaps
-* NEW: options to dswitch off sitemap and news sitemap
+* options to dswitch off sitemap and news sitemap
-* NEW: select which post types to include
+* select which post types to include
-* NEW: select which taxonomies to include
+* select which taxonomies to include
-* NEW: set additional robots.txt rules
+* set additional robots.txt rules
-* NEW: Translation POT catalogue
+* Translation POT catalogue
 * Improved Polylang support
 * Dropped xLanguage support
 * qTranslate currently untested

 = 3.9.2 =

 * Basic Google News feed stylesheet
 * improvement on XSS vulnerability fix
 * Fixed trailing slash

 = 3.9.1 =

 * SECURITY: XSS vulnerability in sitemap.xsl.php

 = 3.9 =

 * Google News Sitemap
 * Memory limit error workaround (for most sites)

 = 3.8.8 =

 * BUGFIX: PHP4 compatibility
 * BUGFIX: stylesheet URL when installed in mu-plugins
 * core change to class
 * minified sitemap output by default

 = 3.8.5 =

 * **xLanguage support** based on code and testing by **Daniele Pelagatti**
 * new FILTER HOOK `robotstxt_sitemap_url` for any translate and url changing plugins.
 * BUGFIX: Decimal separator cannot be a comma!

 = 3.8.3 =

 * filter out external URLs inserted by plugins like Page Links To (thanks, Francois)
 * minify sitemap and stylesheet output
 * BUGFIX: qTranslate non-default language home URL

 = 3.8 =

 * **qTranslate support**
 * no more Sitemap reference in robots.txt on non-public blogs

 = 3.7.4 =

 * switch from `add_feed` (on init) to the `do_feed_$feed` hook
 * BUGFIX: `is_404()` condition TRUE and Response Header 404 on sites without posts
 * BUGFIX: `is_feed()` condition FALSE after custom query_posts